Legends Resort & Country Club: Future

 In 2005, the Vernon Township Zoning Board rejected a proposal by Metairie Corp. and another firm that included 372 townhouses on 580 acre surrounding the property.
 Township officials refused to allow any new construction at the resort until renovations were completed at the hotel itself, which officials described as an "eyesore."

 In 2011, the Vernon Township Council made several suggestions for the future of the Legends Resort property, including a potential Sussex County golf course, a medical center, or a community college branch.
 Also in 2011, The New Jersey Herald reported that according to Vernon mayor Vic Marotta, the owners of Legends Resort were in negotiations to sell the property.
 The property is "a problem for our community on many, many fronts," Marotta said.
 If successful, the sale could lead to a $100,000 construction project within the following five years.

+In March 2024, Mayor Anthony Rossi announced that the building had been sold to an unnamed buyer, although the property's owner, Metairie Corporation, had not announced the sale themselves.
+On July 5, 2024, the sale was finalized and approved by the town's attorneys.
+Rossi stated that the sale had been made to an affiliate of Lockwood Hotels who intend to turn the property into a 300-room, internationally branded hotel with a world class spa, 150 residential condos, and the ability to hold concerts.